ivanluk914/Taxi-Navigation-with-Q-learning-and-SARSA/README.md

 4. Train the models and visualize the results by executing the cells in the notebook.

+## Discussion Note
+For further discussion and analysis, refer to the `discussion note.pdf`.

 ## Acknowledgements
 - The Gym library for providing the Taxi-v3 environment.
 - [Geeks For Geeks](https://www.geeksforgeeks.org/differences-between-q-learning-and-sarsa/) for the detailed explanation of Q-learning and SARSA algorithms.